profhudsonafonso/schemalens_reprodutibilty/analysis/generated/advisor_experimental_response.md

 Random-k is competitive in the aggregate because it samples the same number of measured configuration classes as SchemaLens.
 Therefore, when the measured space is small or SchemaLens selects several classes, random-k has a high probability of including the global best by chance.

+### Relation to the advisor's baseline concern

+This section responds to the advisor's request for comparison against simpler alternatives.
+Without these baselines, the paper could only claim that SchemaLens reduces the design space and preserves good candidates.
+With these baselines, the paper can say something stronger: simple one-rule strategies are not enough.

+The deterministic baselines are intentionally simple.
+They represent common shortcuts someone might use instead of SchemaLens:

+- always keep references;
+- always embed;
+- choose based only on depth;
+- choose based only on relationship type.

+The results show that these shortcuts lose important candidates because each one ignores part of the analytical matrix.
+This supports the central claim of the method: SchemaLens is useful because it combines several signals, not because of one isolated rule.

 ## 4. Baseline comparison - hot runs

 | Method | Available hot cases | Top-1 | Near-best | Mean regret | Interpretation |